 2. shall create an instance of the 'Transmission participant state transition diagram for basic reception control operation';

-3. shall map the stored User ID and the SSRC of the user transmitting the media with instance of 'Transmission participant state transition diagram for basic reception control operation' created in step 2; and
+3. shall map the stored User ID of the Transmitting User, the Audio SSRC of the Transmitting User and the Video SSRC of the Transmitting User with the instance of 'Transmission participant state transition diagram for basic reception control operation' created in step 2; and

 4. shall remain in the 'U: reception controller' state.